zowe/docs-site/docs/user-guide/configuring-security.md

 ## Validate and re-run `zwe init` commands

 **Important!** During installation, the system programmer customizes values in the zowe.yaml file.
-However, due to insufficient permissions of the system programmer, the `zwe init security` command fails without notification.
+However, due to insufficient permissions of the system programmer, the `zwe init security` command is likely to fail.

 <!-- ADD INSTRUCTIONS FOR HOW THE SECURITY ADMIN CHECKS FOR FAILED RUNS OF zwe init. -->